python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/how-to-contribute-a-page.md

     Using Git: https://pythondiscord.com/pages/contributing/working-with-git/
 ---

-Pages, which include guides, articles and other static content...
+Pages, which include guides, articles, and other static content,...
 ```

 You can learn more about Markdown metadata [here](https://github.com/trentm/python-markdown2/wiki/metadata).

 ### Required Fields
 - **title:** Easily-readable title for your article.
-- **description:** Short, 1-2 line description that describes the page.
+- **description:** Short, 1-2 line description of the page's content.

 ### Optional Fields
 - **icon_class:** Favicon class for the category entry for the page.
 Default: `fab`